Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Examples

 \subsection{Example 2.
 Prediction of hospital readmission within 30 days}

 This example addresses the task of predicting hospital readmission within 30 days after discharge.
 The data were collected from the MIMIC-IV dataset available through physionet.org.
 Admission labels were obtained from the ADMISSIONS.csv table in MIMIC-IV Core, and discharge summaries were taken from the DISCHARGE.csv table in MIMIC-IV Notes.
-After preprocessing, we randomly selected 10,000 admission-level samples (each corresponding to a single hospital stay) and split them into training and test sets using an 80/20 ratio. \\\\ After running the reasoning process on all samples, a small number of cases were excluded because no definitive conclusion could be reached.
+After preprocessing, we randomly selected 10,000 admission-level samples (each corresponding to a single hospital stay).
+After running the reasoning process on all samples, a small number of cases were excluded because no definitive conclusion could be reached.
 The cost-saving evaluation was then performed on the remaining test samples.